BlastSlimey/shapezipelago/README.md

   - when connected replace ap inventory, else load from save file
 - Text box (read only), received non-progression items only there
 - Details when checking Level location, override hud
-- Add apworld and mod version to save file and notify the player at versions mismatch
-- auto disable tutorial setting (to make upgrades button always show)
-- Show sender on printjson messages

 ### APWorld Qol
-- add 180 rotator and storage to item groups
-- chaining extractor as alternative to normal extractor in logic

 ### Gameplay
 - Something with energy link